ucamrc/grasshopper-puppet/README.md

 devserver$ sudo apt-get install git devserver$ sudo git clone git://github.com/CUL-DigitalServices/grasshopper-puppet /opt/grasshopper-puppet devserver$ cd /opt/grasshopper-puppet

+# Edit common.json:
-# Edit common.json to make web_domain match your new server's hostname
+# - to make web_domain match your new server's hostname
+# - to change git config to match a tag if appropriate
 devserver$ sudo vim environments/dev/hiera/common.json

 # Copy some timetable data to import onto the server
 local$ scp timetabledata.json devserver.ontheinternet:/tmp/timetabledata.json

 # Back to the server to run puppet
+# This next step could take up to around 60mins if you have a slow server and lots of data to import!
 devserver$ sudo ./provisioning/grasshopper/init.sh

-# Now we have a server, put some data in it:
-devserver$ ./provisioning/setup-via-api.sh admin.devserver.ontheinternet devserver.ontheinternet
-devserver$ sudo stop grasshopper
-# This next step could take up to around 30mins if you have a slow server and lots of data!
-devserver$ sudo node /opt/grasshopper/etc/scripts/data/timetable-import.js -f /tmp/timetabledata.json -a 1
-devserver$ sudo start grasshopper

 # You can monitor grasshopper's logs:
 devserver$ sudo tail -f /var/log/upstart/grasshopper.log